This post was updated from an earlier version to reflect revised timelines.

 Our doctors and staff have developed a plan to address required safety standards and keep services in the community to the greatest extent possible.

 • Beginning August 6th – the obstetrical area will be renovated to include a sterile storage space.
 During this time, the obstetrical service will be redirected for several weeks.
-The service will return immediately after the work is complete.

 • August 10-12 – one of the operating rooms will be converted to sterile storage.
 The other operating room will continue to be used to accommodate planned surgeries, including scheduled caesarean sections.